open-power-ref-design-toolkit/os-services/README.rst

 complete list of parameters that need to be set::

     > Configure SSL Certificates
-    > Reserve a set of IP Addresses that Openstack should not allocate
+    > Reserve a set of IP Addresses that OpenStack should not allocate
     > Allocate IP Address Range for expansion of controller, storage, and compute nodes
-    > Allocate a set of IP Addresses for Openstack Trove to use
+    > Allocate a set of IP Addresses for OpenStack Trove to use
     > Setting a unique VRRP ID for keepalived for network high availability

 Be sure to consult with your data center administrator for site specific policies regarding the use of SSL Certificates and floating external IP addresses as well as the selection of a unique VRRP ID within the data center.
-There is a lot of documentation related to Openstack networking (Neutron) that is available on the internet.
+There is a lot of documentation related to OpenStack networking (Neutron) that is available on the internet.
 The following topics may be searched online to find more information::